Bajortski/bajortski.github.io/statuses.md

 Knives are far too dangerous.
 They're like tiny, pointy, bullet-less guns.
 I'm too broke to be an alcoholic!
 I'm too self-conscious when I'm bowling.
+This game is not suitable for children or those who are easily disturbed.
+Individuals suffering from anxiety or depression may not have a safe experience playing this game.
+Your horns aren't built for goring and my skull is too thick.
+Bring it on.
+Nice to meet you.